 Think you can close the book on an employment lawsuit once you’ve paid off the jury verdict?
 Think again.
-As this case show, the court can still have its claws around your organization’s throat for a long time …
+As a new ruling shows, the court can still have its claws around your organization’s throat for a long time …

 The owners refused to post the notice, claiming that doing so would cause “irreparable harm” to the franchise.

 Too bad, said the court.
 It held the owners in contempt of court and fined them $1,000 for each day the notices weren’t posted in all 17 locations.